June 21, 2012 3:01 pm

 A shrinking supply of homes for sale, combined with a rising demand, is driving the seller's market.

 Listings dwindled to 7,551, which was 23 percent fewer than in May 2011 and represents about a 4.4-month supply of available homes on the market.
 In May 2011, there was about a 6.8-month supply.
+A neutral market, tilted in favor of neither buyers nor sellers, is considered to be about a 6.5-month supply, experts say.

 "The inventory of homes in the Austin area has been shrinking since this time last year while demand has remained strong, outpacing 2011 by double digits each month since last summer," said Leonard Guerrero, chairman of the Board of Realtors.
 "As a result, prices are increasing as buyers compete more aggressively for available properties."